-There are quite a few things to do in Certaldo, starting with visiting Giovanni Bocaccio’s house where he lived during the final part of his life.
-The house is now a museum displaying rare editions of Bocaccio’s writings.
+There are quite a few things to do in Certaldo, starting with visiting Giovanni Boccaccio’s house where he lived during the final part of his life.
+The house is now a museum displaying rare editions of Boccaccio’s writings.

 Another interesting thing to do in Certaldo is to visit the Nails museum and learning about the importance of this small tool in the development of the different trades in Tuscany.
 Close by, you will find the historical archery headquarters of Certaldo, an underground exhibition of armor, swords, lances and shields that were used in different battles.

 For drinks with a view, head over to Osteria del Vicario; their garden overlooks the rolling hills of Tuscany, covered with vineyards.
 You’ll quickly see why Certaldo is one of the best towns near Florence, Italy that you just need to see.